Emails From WordPress Not Sending on SiteGround

 They let you save email content and attachments and track email open and link clicks.
 You’ll also be able to resend emails, export or print your logs, and more.

 If you’d like to see how our email logging works, check out this guide on how to log your WordPress emails.
+All set?
+Let’s quickly recap the DNS Zone settings in SiteGround and then run a final email test.

-4. Create SPF, DMARC, and DKIM Records in SiteGround DNS Zone
+4. Create SPF, DMARC, and DKIM Records

 When you set up your email provider, the documentation may have given you new DNS records that you need to create.